-So, you have to weigh the costs against potential return on investment when deciding whether to go with a custom or standard design, while remembering that the benefits of a custom design might not necessarily translate into dollar amounts but into a more powerful relationship with customers.
+So, you have to weigh the costs against potential return on investment when deciding whether to allocate your app development budget towards custom or standard design.
+Meanwhile, it’s important to remember that the benefits of a custom design might not necessarily translate into dollar amounts but instead into a more powerful relationship with customers.

 Verifying Quality and Testing Your Mobile App

-This is one area where you don’t want to skimp on the investment because you can’t put an app out that contains errors or doesn’t work properly.
-Thus, you need to invest enough time and money—note that the costs are minimal—in ensuring that your app truly is ready for launch and all errors have been corrected.
+This is one area of an app development project plan where you don’t want to skimp on the investment.
+Simply put, you can’t put an app out that contains errors or doesn’t work properly.
+Thus, you need to put enough of your app development budget—note that the costs are minimal—in ensuring that your app truly is ready for launch and all errors have been corrected.

 Make sure to test the app on different platforms and with different users to ensure proper operation as well as ease-of-use.

-Last but in no way least, you need to consider the marketing costs.
+Last but in no way least when devising a mobile app development project plan, you need to consider the marketing costs.
 Some people choose to wait to develop a marketing strategy until after their app has been developed.
-This is the wrong approach because certain elements of your app’s design could depend on the marketing strategy, which means higher costs if you have to go back and change aspects of an already-developed app.
+This is the wrong approach because certain elements of your app’s design could depend on the marketing strategy.
+So, it can mean higher app development costs if you have to go back and change aspects of an already-developed app.

 Photo by Michael Longmire on Unsplash